 To qualify for a Canadian study permit, you need to:

-- Be enrolled at a designated learning institution
+• Be enrolled at a designated learning institution

-- Show proof of funds to cover your tuition fees, living costs, return travel
+• Show proof of funds to cover your tuition fees, living costs, return travel

-- Have no criminal record
+• Have no criminal record

-- Be in good health (you might need to complete a medical exam)
+• Be in good health (you might need to complete a medical exam)

-To study in Canada you need a student permit that costs $150 (CAD).
+To study in Canada, you need a student permit that costs $150 (CAD).
 If you are required to provide biometrics, there is an additional charge of $85.
-The price of your permit includes your visitor visa or electronic travel authorization(eTA) which allows you to enter Canada and leave for holidays.
+The price of your permit includes your visitor visa or electronic travel authorization(eTA), which allows you to enter Canada and leave for holidays.

 Student Direct Stream

-If you live in China, India, Morocco, Pakistan, the Philippines, Senegal, or Vietnam, you may be able to get your study permit within 20 calendar days through the Student Direct Stream.
-These countries have an agreement with Canada that allows for faster visa processing times.
+If you live in an eligible country, you may be able to get your study permit within 20 calendar days through the Student Direct Stream.
+The list of eligible countries is as follows:

 Prepare for your journey in Canada with professionals who once were international students in Canada themselves and are now working in Canada as permanent residents.
 Take the first step, fill in the contact form below.